 Treatment for Teeth Grinding in Chapel Hill

 There is no definitive treatment for bruxism.
-At Chapel Hill Family & Cosmetic Dentistry, your therapy will depend on your oral health condition and the presence of any underlying dental concerns.
-Dr. Furgurson and Dr. White generally prefer an occlusal splint, similar to a mouthguard, that is worn during sleep to protect the teeth from grinding and clenching.
+At Chapel Hill Family & Cosmetic Dentistry, your teeth grinding treatment will depend on your oral health condition and the presence of any underlying dental concerns.
+Dr. Furgurson and Dr. White generally prefer an occlusal splint, similar to a mouthguard.
+You would wear this device at night during sleep to protect the teeth from grinding and clenching.

-- Occlusal Splint / Night Guard: An occlusal splint is a removable appliance best suited for patients with a balanced bite and healthy TMJ.
-The teeth grinding mouth guard is worn at night to protect teeth from grinding and clenching.
+- Occlusal Splint / Night Guard: An occlusal splint is a removable appliance that should best suited for patients with a balanced bite and healthy TMJ.
+They are custom made from dental impressions and will fit seamlessly over the teeth.
+The teeth grinding mouth guard is worn at night or while sleeping to protect teeth from grinding and clenching.

 - Bite Equilibration: Bite equilibration, or bite correction therapy, involves the dentist making minor adjustments to the teeth to allow them to fit together properly, eliminating stress and pressure.

-- Restorative Dentistry: Once the bruxism has been successfully managed, the next step is often to repair worn or broken teeth.
+- Restorative Dentistry: Frequent and long term grinding can leave the teeth severely damaged.
+Once the bruxism is under control, the next step is often to repair the tooth damage or broken teeth.
 Our Chapel Hill dentist office provides comprehensive restorative dentistry procedures to bring teeth back to optimal health and esthetics.
 Restorative dental treatments include dental crowns, porcelain veneers, and/or cosmetic bonding.